Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include focusing on key brands, cost reduction, and e-commerce expansion.
+Recent Initiatives: Recent initiatives include focusing on snacks and healthier food options, cost savings programs, and strategic acquisitions to expand product portfolio.

 Summary